-The primary recreation area that will serve the residential development is centrally located and will feature amenities such as a 2,500 square foot clubhouse, 1,400 square-foot multi-purpose court, 25 meter 3,690 square foot pool, 650 square foot wading pool, tot lot which includes three play structures, and a large green area with shade structures as shown in Figure 12 below.
-Additional detailed images of the multi-use court, playgrounds and clubhouse are provided below demonstrating what the multi-purpose court and clubhouse will look like (Figure 13).
-The recreation area will be landscaped and will consists of several seating areas, picnic tables, trash receptacles and a foot washing station.
+The primary recreation area that will serve the residential development is centrally located and will feature amenities such as a 2,500 square foot clubhouse, 1,400 square-foot multi-purpose court, 25 meter 3,690 square foot pool, 650 square foot wading pool, tot lot which includes three play structures, and a large green area with shade structures.
+The recreation area will be landscaped and will consist of several seating areas, picnic tables, trash receptacles and a foot washing station.